Mattia921/example-fastapi/README.md

 # Twitter-like API

-Example of Docker based, Python FastAPI Postregsql application and CI/CD pipeline.
-This application demonstrates CRUD operations using FastAPI and Postgresql as database.
+Example of Docker based, Python FastAPI PostgreSQL application and CI/CD pipeline.
+This application demonstrates CRUD operations using FastAPI and PostgreSQL as database.

 ## Local project setup